 We wanted to find out what was needed and how we could help.
 It was a humbling experience for our sons and made them realize that being a part of a family is a huge blessing and should not be taken lightly.

 If you can find an orphanage in your area—call, visit and find out what their needs are at Christmastime.
 I can guarantee you—it will be a wonderful experience.
 Our sons are all adults—but they still talk about the Christmas we adopted an orphanage.

 If your family loves animals (particularly cats and dogs)—this book is perfect!
 It’s a true story about James Herriot’s experiences as a country vet in England.

 About the book:

 Mrs. Pickering is an animal lover who owns three Basset hounds and cares for a stray cat named Debbie.
 One Christmas morning, Dr. Herriot is summoned to the house because Debbie is dying.
 But she has brought with her the “best Christmas present Mrs. Pickering ever had…a baby kitten.”

-Mrs. Pickering is heart-broken over Debbie but delighted with this new kitten who she names Buster.
+Mrs. Pickering is heartbroken over Debbie but delighted with this new kitten who she names Buster.

 The following Christmas, Dr. Herriot is in the Pickering neighborhood and stops to see Buster who has grown into a beautiful strong cat.
 Plus, he’s become quite a clever cat.

-Find out why he is so clever…
+Find out why what makes him so clever…

-Make Reading Christmas Books a Tradition
+Make Reading the Best Christmas Books a Tradition